Open-Paws/Open-Paws-Documentation/Generation/README.md

 ## Usage Guide

-### Basic Generation
+### Basic Generation through HuggingFace's Transformers Library

-The simplest way to use these models is through the HuggingFace `transformers` pipeline:
+The simplest way to use these models without authentication is through the HuggingFace `transformers` pipeline:

 ```python
 from transformers import pipeline